 We’ll kick the day off riding gravel roads knotted up in narrow switchbacks, then enjoy a 170-kilometre stretch of tarmac leading us through mountains and amazing scenery as we descend into Coyhaique at the end of the day.

 If Coyhaique is the capital of Chilean Patagonia, Puerto Rio Tranquilo, is one of its most iconic gaucho towns still retaining the spirit of an authentic, remote outback trading post.
 Think cowboys, sheriffs, and saloons: founded in the early fifties as a hub for local ranchers, Puerto Rio Tranquilo has stunning natural beauty and a wonderful rugged atmosphere.

 We’ll cover the first 95km of paved roads, then tackle some 120km of gravel with a few sections under construction here and there.
 Keep an eye out for trucks on the road, but don‘t forget to take in the scenery: today, we’re entering the very heart of Chilean Patagonia.

-Along the way, we’ll have a delicious picnic lunch and plenty of photo stops before we arriving in Puerto Rio Tranquilo where we can then relax in a ski chalet-style lodge.
+Along the way, we’ll have a delicious picnic lunch and plenty of photo stops before we arrive in Puerto Rio Tranquilo where we can then relax in our comfortable accommodation.
 We’ll stay here for two nights for some R&R and the chance to explore the town’s best kept secret: the marble caves!

 Puerto Rio Tranquilo translates to “The Port on the Tranquil River”, so if you feel like putting your feet up and having a relaxed rest day, we can’t blame you: the views, the vibe and the cuisine here are perfect for recharging after some hard days of riding.
 If, however, you’d like to go on a different type of adventure and explore the marble caves, you can join the three-hour boat excursion to see the surreal caverns on Lake General Carrera.